Adam Stein

-Adam Stein is an American film director and screenwriter working in Vancouver, British Columbia and Los Angeles, California.
+Adam B. Stein (born 1977) is an American filmmaker and film editor.

 Stein graduated from Harvard University and the directing program at the USC School of Cinematic Arts.
-He co-directed Final Destination Bloodlines for New Line Cinema, the Disney live-action movie Kim Possible, and also co-wrote and directed the award-winning independent film Freaks, all with partner Zach Lipovsky.
-In 2019, he was nominated for an Emmy award for Outstanding Directing for his work on the TV series Mech-X4.

 Prior to directing, Stein edited several independent features that played at film festivals such as Sundance, Tribeca, and SXSW.

 Career

-On The Lot
+On the Lot

-Adam Stein was a contestant on On The Lot, the Fox Television reality show produced by Steven Spielberg and Mark Burnett.
+Adam Stein was a contestant on On the Lot, the reality show produced by Steven Spielberg and Mark Burnett.

-The films that Adam Stein created for On The Lot consistently received the highest reviews from the show's judges.
+The films that Adam Stein created for On the Lot consistently received the highest reviews from the show's judges.
 Actress/writer Carrie Fisher said of his film Army Guy: "that was one of the most innovative, freaky, fantastic films I have seen."
 Director Gary Ross called Stein's filmmaking "charming, unbelievably ambitious, and really really technically proficient."

 At least one celebrity judge chose Stein as their favorite filmmaker each time he made a film.
 New York Magazine called the director a "wunderkind".
 When Film Threat reviewed his film Dough: The Musical, the magazine said that it "covered a lot of visual ground and was extremely accomplished in lyrics, dancing, singing and acting."